BrentIO/Aircraft-Registration-and-Operator-Information/readme.md

 Enrich ADS-B information with aircraft registration, operator, flight, and airport data

 ## What Does it Do?
 Aircraft Registration and Operator Information (AROI) imports aircraft registrations and operator information from various sources, stores them in MySQL, and makes that data available to retrieve via API microservice.
-Additionally, it also provides information about airports and historical flight number information.
+Additionally, it also provides information about airports and historical flight number information, which can be used to enrich ADS-B data.
 It is designed to work as a microservice for [SkyFollower](https://github.com/BrentIO/SkyFollower).

 ## How does it Work?
+AROI is a repository of data, primarily from free offline sources, but also can be further enriched with online (for-profit) API calls to external services.
+The stored data can be retrieved via an API call from services like SkyFollower.

 ## Prerequisites